 - Fluid balance:

 - Fluid restriction is advisable to reduce the risk of fluid overload in the intrapartum and postpartum periods.
+Pulmonary oedema has been a significant cause of maternal death in eclampsia/pre-eclampsia, often associated with excess fluid administration.
 Total fluids should usually be limited to 80 ml/hour or 1 ml/kg/hour.

 - The decision to deliver should be made once the woman is stable and with appropriate senior personnel present.